Accessing API Documentation

 Depending on how the specific API you're using is set up, you might need to click the buttons at the top to identify your app to the API and choose your connection preferences, including OAuth grant type if you want to test the API's OAuth support.
 Once you set these values, they apply for any operations you use for the entirely of your session while you are in the Documentation window:

-- Security button: specify environment and endpoint, and choose your app.
+- Setup button: specify environment and endpoint, and choose your app.
 These are the same security settings used in Test Client.
-For detailed instructions, see Test Client: Security Settings.
+For detailed instructions, see Test Client: Setup (Authentication Settings).

-- Config button: Specify values required by any policies associated with the API.
+- Security button: Specify values required by any policies associated with the API.
 For example, for OAuth, you'll need to provide client credentials to identify the app.
 These are the same config settings used in Test Client.
-For detailed instructions, see Test Client: Config Settings.
+For detailed instructions, see Test Client: Security Settings.